jnicol/tweet-php/README.md

 The raw Twitter response is saved as a serialized array in: `cache/twitter-array.txt`

 You can change these file paths using the `cache_file` and `cache_file_raw` options.
-For example to set a path from your root public directory try:
+For example, to set a path from your root public directory try:

     $_SERVER['DOCUMENT_ROOT'] . '/path/to/my/cache/dir/filename.txt'